jkvora/Redmine-Issue-Count/README.md

 To use this extension .
 * Clone this repository.
 * Enable developer mode in chrome extension.
-* Add  folder to chrome extension by clicking "Load unpached extension".
+* Add  folder to chrome extension by clicking "Load unpacked extension".